petejank/simple-pull-request-template/pull_request_template.md

 ## How to test

-Describe the tests to verify your change step by step.
+Describe how to verify your change step by step.

 1. Action
 2. Expected result